The Level railway station: Crossing

+Gated

+The gated crossing was staffed by a dedicated gatekeeper who lived in the adjacent house, this was commonly part of the job specification for the keeper, frequently being a familiar member to another employee who worked elsewhere on the system, more often than not as train crew; latterly when the railway's operation became seasonal a part-time member of staff would operate the crossing and the house was sold off and heavily extended beginning in 1972; the small lodge itself was equipped with an open coal fire, fuel for which was delivered from passing trains.
+This remains in place today but has fallen out of use since 2002.

+Automatic

-The gated crossing was manned by a dedicated gatekeeper who lived in the adjacent house; latterly when the railway's operation became seasonal a part-time member of staff would man the crossing until the installation of automatic barriers which were introduced in 2002 and the manually operated gates removed.
-Since then the crossing keeper's hut has been unmanned but remains in situ housing storage facilities for the railway out of season.
-At that time a section of raised platform, of just one coach length, was also installed at the request of a regular passenger.
+Automatic lifting barriers were introduced in 2002 (these becoming commonplace along the entire line at the same time with the notable exceptions of Droghadfayle Road in Port Erin at Ballastrang just south of Santon Station) and the manually operated gates were removed at this time.
+Since then the crossing keeper's hut has been unstaffed but remains in situ housing storage facilities for the railway out of season.
+At that time a section of raised platform, of just one carriage length, was also installed at the request of a regular passenger.
 The dwelling that lies opposite the crossing lodge was once the gatekeepers' house, though this was sold off by the railway in 1972.
+It now carries the name Station Cottage.

+Restorations

-Restoration & Listing 2013
+February 2013

 In February 2013 the crossing lodge and its environs were restored by volunteers from the Isle of Man Steam Railway Supporters' Association, the only charity dedicated to the continued restoration and operation of the railway; the project marked a return to active "hands-on" railway volunteering by the group after a considerable break for a number of reasons.
-The lodge was restored, new period signage fitted and the surrounding area smartened up, the opportunity also being taken to standardise the naming (see above) so that all literature and notices refer to it as "The Level" rather than any of the previous connotations used.
+The lodge was restored, new period signage fitted and the surrounding area smartened up, the opportunity also being taken to standardise the naming (see above) so that all literature and notices refer to it as "The Level" rather than any of the previous unclear connotations used.
 This name was chosen following historical research into contemporary documentation which shows this as the most-used title for the request stop over many years.

+Listed status

-Further projects by this group have included similar works at other wayside locations such as Four Roads and Mill Road, as well as their work base in the goods shed at Castletown Station.
-In 2013 the building was successfully added to the island's list of protected buildings, being one of very few such crossing lodges remaining and deemed to be of historical and cultural significance; other buildings along the line are being similarly treated thanks to the endeavours of local preservationists.
-Similar structures at Four Roads, Ballagawne and Ballasalla have had similar applications made on the grounds of their historical importance, as well as several of the main stations, notably Castletown and Port St. Mary.
+In 2013 it was successfully added to the island's list of protected buildings, being one of very few such lodges remaining and of historical and cultural significance; other buildings along the line are being similarly treated thanks to the Association.
+Similar structures at Four Roads, Ballagawne and Ballasalla have had similar applications made on the grounds of their importance, as well as several of the main stations, notably Castletown and Port St. Mary.

-Further Refurbishment 2020